1What is VNA’s vaccination process?

 15If I have had another vaccine such as the flu shot, can I still get my COVID-19 shot?

-16I understand the vaccination requires two shots.
+16I understand the Moderna or Pfizer vaccination requires two shots.
 Why, and what if I am unable (or do not want) to get a second shot?

-The COVID-19 vaccines currently available require two shots to be fully effective.
+The Moderna and Pfizer COVID-19 vaccines require two shots to be fully effective.
 This helps make sure that enough antibodies are being produced to provide effective and long-lasting protection.
 The first dose of the vaccine will provide some amount of protection, but the recommendation is to receive two doses to be fully protected as intended.

 17How will I know when to get my second shot?

-Currently, CDC recommends 2 doses of Moderna vaccine separated by 29 days.
+Currently, CDC recommends 2 doses of Moderna vaccine separated by 28 days.
 CDC currently recommends 2 doses of Pfizer-BioNTech vaccine separated by 21 days.
-If you received your initial dose from VNA before March 1st, VNA will text or email you an invitation to make an appointment for a second dose based upon CDC recommendations in effect at that time.
-For those who received their first dose on or after March 1st, your second dose appointment will be made when you receive your first dose.
+Your second dose appointment will be made when you receive your first dose.

 18If I get vaccinated, can I stop wearing a mask?